beubax/Grapheteria/docs/Core/Node.md

     return {"user_approved": True}
 ```

 The `request_id` parameter differentiates between multiple input requests within the same node.
 Without it, the same input would be reused for all calls (defaulting to the node's ID).
+For a more informative lesson on `request_input()` please check out the [Human-in-the-Loop](../Advanced/Human_in_the_loop) docs.

 ## Running Nodes Standalone